UVeyes/CSI-Camera/README.md

+#Notes:
+use to list the supported properties: gst-inspect-1.0 nvarguscamerasrc

 # CSI-Camera
 Simple example of using a MIPI-CSI(2) Camera (like the Raspberry Pi Version 2 camera) with the NVIDIA Jetson Nano Developer Kit.
 This is support code for the article on JetsonHacks: https://wp.me/p7ZgI9-19v